Love Dive

 Love Dive is the second single album by South Korean girl group Ive.
 The single album was released by Starship Entertainment on April 5, 2022, and contains two tracks, including the lead single of the same name.

-It debuted atop the weekly Gaon Album Chart and also topped the monthly Gaon chart for April 2022, selling 544,339 copies in that month.
+The album debuted at number one on the weekly Gaon Album Chart, becoming Ive's second number-one album, and also topped the monthly chart for April, selling 544,339 copies in its first month of release.
+It has since been certified triple platinum by the Korea Music Content Association (KMCA) for surpassing 750,000 units.

 Background and release

 On March 15, 2022, Starship Entertainment announced Ive would be releasing their second single album titled Love Dive on April 5.
 Three days later, the track listing was released, with "Love Dive" confirmed as the lead single.
 On March 21, a promotional video titled "Dear Cupid" was released.
 On April 4, the music video teaser for "Love Dive" was released.
 The highlight medley video was also released on the same day.

 Composition

 The lead single "Love Dive" was described as a "dark modern" pop song with "addictive chorus and percussion sound" with lyrics that "reinterpret cupid of the new era planning to shine on the stage".
 The second track "Royal" was described as a dance-pop song with "groovy and funky house-type baseline" and "smooth and souful synth sound" that "gives the elegant and intense [vibe] of catwalk in a fashion show".
-The song's rap lyrics was contributed by member Gaeul and Rei.
+The song's rap lyrics was contributed by members Gaeul and Rei.